 - Burnt Store Water Reclamation Facility

 - West Port Water Reclamation Facility

 The East Port Water Reclamation Facility is a multi-faceted treatment facility.
 As well as providing wastewater treatment services, it houses a state-certified East Port Laboratory and is home to the Transport Waste Receiving Facility, where in-county and out-of-county septic waste, including grease, is brought in by private septic tank haulers and processed at the plant.
 Grease is now processed on site by Affordable Bio Feedstock, Inc., which entered into an agreement with the County to handle all brown and yellow grease.

 New businesses are encouraged to look into the Industrial Pre-treatment Program to ensure all hazardous wastes are being disposed of properly.
 Please click here for Information for New Businesses.

-The Backflow and Cross-Connection Prevention Program and the reclaimed water distribution system are the responsibility of the Water Quality Control staff located at the East Port Water Reclamation Facility.
+The Backflow and Cross-Connection Prevention Program and the reclaimed water distribution system are the responsibility of the Backflow and Reclaimed Services Division located at the East Port Water Reclamation Facility.

 In addition, the East Port Water Reclamation Facility receives residuals from other plants, dewaters it, then hauls it via County truck to Synagro Technologies, Inc., the nation's largest recycler of organic residuals.
 The Leachate Treatment Facility is located at the landfill.
 Any water that comes in contact with garbage is called leachate and it is treated to regulatory standards.